adityas129/blog/content/projects.md

 +++

-* Brain Hardware: Step away, Neuralink.
-Currently in incubation :)
+* Brain Hardware: In progress - learning more about BCI as I go at it :)

-* Nearer: Nearby Object Detector for Bicycles using Ultrasonic sensors
+* [Nearer](https://github.com/adityas129/298): Nearby Object Detector for Bicycles using Ultrasonic sensors

 * [LabelLearn](https://devpost.com/software/doway): This project aims to enable a labeller to be consistent with both their fellow labelers and their past self while seeing the live class distribution of the dataset.